RyanParsley/rpdc/src/content/note/Tag-Component.md

 ### The bad

 The problematic bits are around that Collection type.
-I created it because, once I passed a collection in, all the clever type inference broke and I needed to explicitly type all the things.
+I created it because, once I passed a collection in, all the clever type inference broke.
+At that point I needed to explicitly type all the things to keep my pedantic linter happy.
 That's not what you want.
 This works as intended, but we can do better.

 Note, if you find yourself using `as` consider you're doing something wrong.
 Maybe you're not, but consider it.
 It exists for a reason, but I find I usually